 The continuing difficulties the tourism industry faces are becoming even more relevant amid the global geopolitical and financial instability we experience today.

-Many travel businesses had to lay off their staff during the pandemic.
-The World Travel & Tourism Council states that nearly 62 million jobs were lost worldwide just in 2020.
-Small and medium companies, which have been most affected by staff loss, still find it hard to address labor shortages, especially in customer-facing roles.
+Many travel businesses had to lay off their employees during the pandemic.
+The World Travel & Tourism Council (WTTC) states that the sector lost more than 70 million jobs worldwide in 2020.
+While employment has partly recovered since then, small and medium travel companies, most affected by staff loss, still find it hard to replenish their diminished workforce, especially in customer-facing roles.

-The growth in digital technology is affecting how people travel, and therefore, is becoming increasingly important for success in the industry.
-Traditional travel businesses need to embrace it if they want to compete with emerging digital-native companies and win over customers.
+The development of digital technology in tourism is affecting how people travel and, therefore, is becoming increasingly important for success in the industry.
+Traditional travel and hospitality businesses should embrace technological innovations to compete with emerging digital-native companies and attract customers.